coder/docs/images/index.md

 description: Learn about reproducibility in Coder.
 ---

-Coder creates [workspaces](../workspaces/index.md) using templates called images.
-Images facilitate and encourage the reproducibility of development workspaces.
+Coder creates development environments called [workspaces](../workspaces/index.md) using blueprints called container images.
+Once imported into Coder, container images are referred to as images.
+Container images are immutable, meaning they cannot be changed, and can be deployed consistently across Coder workspaces as containers.
+[The Open Container Initiative (OCI) standard](https://opencontainers.org/) is an open standard for images and containers.

+Containers within Coder are called workspaces and are runnable instances of container images.
+Images are the foundation for organizations achieving consistency and productivity across developers while eliminating configuration drift, downstream bugs, and risk related to out-dated development environments.

-Each image contains the language version, tooling, and dependencies users need to work on a project.
-Users create workspaces from the image and can begin to contribute immediately to the project for which it's defined.
+Container images contain the IDEs, CLIs, language versions, and dependencies users need to work on software development projects.
+Users create workspaces from the container images and can begin to contribute immediately to projects for which they are defined.

-Coder hooks into Docker Registries, which store images that you can import.
-You can source control the Dockerfile in your project's repository to provide your organization with up-to-date information.
+Coder integrates into one of more Container Registries (e.g., Artifactory, Docker.io, ECR, ACR, etc.), which store container images that you can import into Coder as images.
+Container images are built from Dockerfiles.
+Dockerfiles are text files that contains all the commands a user could call on the command line to assemble an container image. e.g., add a JetBrains IDE, JDK, Python, Ruby, public cloud CLI, etc. You can nest container images to re-use workspace configurations across all development teams.

 ## In this section